pfheatwole/thesis/meta/writing_guidelines.rst

 2. Context

+   "Provides the full context in a way that flows from the opening."

 3. Restatement of the problem

+   "Restate the problem and significance in light of the more thoroughly detailed context."

    Your big picture problem description was probably vague, but now that you've established a more detailed context you can elaborate on the finer points of the problem.

 4. Restatement of the response

    Same deal as before: leverage the detail presented in the full context to elaborate on the details of the response.